 Art can be a great way to keep a room feeling grounded.
 Don’t be afraid to hang it above your bed, by your nightstand, or anywhere else that feels a little too bare.
 And consider finding a piece that echoes some of the shades in your favorite pillows, linens, and throws.

 A canopy frame can be a great way to make a room feel cozier—without leaving you feeling cramped.
-It’ll lend the room a little snuggly structure, without cutting down on its airflow or breathability.
+It’ll lend the room a little snuggly structure without cutting down on its airflow or breathability.
 Of course, if you want to go full haven, you can always drape a canopy over the metal frame.
-But if you’d prefer a middleground, then a canopy-less canopy frame is a solid option.
+But if you’d prefer a middle ground, then a canopy-less canopy frame is a solid option.

 Don’t shy away from texture—it’s inherently snuggly.
 Opt for pillows and throws that you love running your hands over.
 Even a single textured accent piece can go a long way.

-The bed may be the centerpiece of any cozy bedroom.
-But every bit of furniture and decor contributes to the atmosphere of the space.
+The bed may be the centerpiece of any cozy bedroom, but every bit of furniture and decor contributes to the atmosphere of the space.
 So consider investing in all of your furniture—not just your textiles.
 Nightstands, mirrors, and lighting fixtures can be just as special and inviting as a cozy throw.

 When many of us decorate a room, we avoid doing anything that will make it feel smaller.
 But we don’t have to take that approach with our bedrooms—especially if we’re trying to curate a snuggly, serene space.
 So don’t be afraid to buck go-to decor rules.
-Cover your space in boldly cozy wallpaper if you feel tempted to.
+Cover your space in boldly cozy wallpaper if you feel tempted to do so.
 It’ll add some much-appreciated weight to your room—and you’ll surely earn a few compliments for your daring choice.